danialrami/danialrami-com/content/posts/MCPs and Genèse Dodécaphonique.md

 While my current implementation works as a standalone tool in OpenWebUI, the real potential lies in developing dedicated Model Context Protocol servers for audio manipulation.
 Here's how this could evolve:

-### Audio-Specific MCP Server
+### Audio-Specific MCP Servers

-An audio-focused MCP server could provide LLMs with direct control over:
+Audio-focused MCP servers could provide LLMs with direct control over:

-1. **Scale-Based Synthesis** - Generate synthesizer patches based on modal characteristics
+1. **Scale-Based Synthesis** - Generate patterns based on modal characteristics
 2. **Real-time Audio Analysis** - Analyze recorded audio for its modal content
 3. **DAW Integration** - Send MIDI data or control parameters directly to digital audio workstations
 4. **Sample Retrieval and Manipulation** - Find and transform audio samples to match specific modal characteristics

+The key is that MCP just provides an interface with the rest of your code.
+So you can leave the probabilistic nature of LLMs to your conversation, and rely on steady code for the heavy lifting.

 ### Example Interaction